Law School Leadership

 Nell Jessup Newton, Joseph A. Matson Dean and Professor of Law

 Nell Jessup Newton became Notre Dame Law School’s tenth dean in July 2009.
-She has been a leader in legal education for twelve years, having served on a number of committees examining legal education issues for the American Bar Association, the Association of American Law Schools, and the Law School Admission Council.
-Presently, she is the chair-elect of the NALP Foundation for Law Career Research and Education.
+She has been a leader in legal education for seventeen years, having served on a number of committees examining legal education issues for the American Bar Association, the Association of American Law Schools, and the Law School Admission Council.
+Presently, she is the chair of the NALP Foundation for Law Career Research and Education.
 She is a prominent scholar of Indian Law and the editor in chief of Cohen’s Handbook of Federal Indian Law, the only treatise on the subject.

-Under her direction, Notre Dame has increased the size of the Law School faculty through lateral and entry-level hires and has built curricular strengths in business and international law as well as intellectual property.
-The Law School also launched an Intellectual Property and Entrepreneurship Clinic that has been certified by the U.S.P.T.O. for patent and trademark cases and introduced six new programs of study that allow students to develop an expertise in special areas of law and policy.
+Under her direction, Notre Dame increased the size of the Law School faculty through lateral and entry-level hires and built curricular strengths in business and international law as well as intellectual property.
+The Law School also launched an Intellectual Property and Entrepreneurship Clinic that has been certified by the U.S.P.T.O. for patent and trademark cases and introduced seven new programs of study that allow students to develop an expertise in special areas of law and policy.

 During her tenure, the Law School doubled externship offerings and developed a successful Chicago externship program based in the Law School’s facility in the Loop, Notre Dame Law in Chicago.
 The program enables students to live, work, and study in Chicago.
 On the administrative side, Dean Newton has worked to expand the Career Development Office to help students better plan and achieve their career goals, and worked with the school’s Law Advisory Council to increase the school’s Loan Repayment Assistance Program by more than 500 percent while also increasing student fellowship awards.